 - 1 lb rigatoni cooked as directed on package

-Stir in the tomato sauce, mix well to incorporate, and cook for 2 minutes.
+- Stir in the tomato paste, mix well to incorporate, and cook for 2 minutes.

 Find more delicious pasta recipes here.